intel/opencl-intercept-layer/docs/controls.md

 ##### `AubCapture` (bool)

-This is the master control for aub capture.
+This is the top-level control for aub capture.
 The Intercept Layer for OpenCL Applications doesn't implement aub capture itself, but can be used to selectively enable and disable aub capture via other methods.

 ##### `AubCaptureKDC` (bool)